-Guidance for Question 3: Academic and Social Conduct while in college or other post-secondary institution
+Guidance for Question 3: Academic and Social Conduct while in college or attending some other post-secondary institution

 Question: Have you ever been subject to dismissal, suspension, probation, warning, or other academic or disciplinary sanction by any college, university, or professional school?

-The second part of this question deals with any non-academic disciplinary action taken against you.
+The second part of this question deals with any non-academic disciplinary action taken against you by a college, university, or other post-secondary institution.
 Examples of the kind of behavior that might have resulted in such a sanction include public consumption of alcohol or intoxication, disruptive behavior, or other behavior that violated your school’s conduct policy.
 Even if the allegation, violation, citation or other reprimand was removed from your record, you must disclose it to Atlanta’s John Marshall Law School.